Photorealism in Driving Simulations: Blending Generative Adversarial Image Synthesis with Rendering: Introduction

+The main motivation of this work is twofold: to increase the visual fidelity of driving simulations and reduce the manual labor requirements for 3D mesh and texture creation.
+With the use of GAN-based photorealistic image synthesizers, background objects such as trees, mountains, and the sky can be generated without detailed meshes or texture information.
+However, conventional rendering is still needed to have full control over important objects of interest, such as vehicles and road markers.

-In this paper, we propose to integrate generative adversarial image synthesis into computer graphics.
-For each time step, a physics engine determines the semantic layout of the scene with simple 3D models that are radiant with a unique class color without texture.
-Then, a 2D semantic image is formed with a virtual pinhole camera.
+In this paper, we propose to integrate generative adversarial image synthesis into a driving simulation.
+For each time step, CARLA, an open-source driving simulator \cite{dosovitskiy2017carla}, determines the scene's semantic layout with simple, textureless 3D models that are radiant with a unique class color.
+It should be noted that there is no illumination source other than the radiant 3D objects and no reflections or ambient occlusion are considered at this step.
+Then, a virtual pinhole camera is used to form a 2D semantic image from this scene.
 This image is the equivalent of a pixel-wise semantic segmentation mask.
-Next, the GAN-based image synthesizer converts the 2D semantic image to a photo-realistic image.
-Conditional GAN (cGAN) \cite{mirza2014conditional} and CYcle GAN (Cy-GAN) \cite{isola2017image} are the main enablers for this step.
-Simultaneously, a few objects of interest are partially rendered using a conventional pipe.
-The final frame is a mixture of the generated image with the partial renders.
-Overview of our approach is shown in Figure \ref{fig:overview}.
+Next, the GAN-based image synthesizer converts the 2D semantic image to a photorealistic image.
+Conditional GAN (cGAN) \cite{mirza2014conditional} and CYcle GAN (Cy-GAN) \cite{isola2017image} are the main techniques for this step.
+Simultaneously, a few objects of interest are partially rendered using a conventional rendering engine \cite{karis2013real}.
+This is necessary as full control over some critical objects, such as lane markings and vehicles in a driving scene, is only achieved with a conventional graphics pipe.
+Finally, a blending GAN mixes the cGAN/Cy-GAN synthesized image with the individually rendered objects.
+The proposed method was evaluated with semantic segmentation \cite{chen2017deeplab}, an important driving-related perception task.